Analysis: What Marquise Blair and Bruce Irvin’s season-ending injuries mean for the Seahawks

-For all the positives from Seattle’s 35-30 win over New England Sunday night, the team got the worst injury news imaginable Monday, learning that both starting nickel corner Marquise Blair and rush end/linebacker Bruce Irvin will be out for the season with knee injuries.
+For all the positives from Seattle’s 35-30 victory over New England Sunday night, the team got the worst injury news imaginable Monday, learning that both starting nickel corner Marquise Blair and rush end/linebacker Bruce Irvin will be out for the season with knee injuries.

-Each suffered ACL tears and will undergo surgery, coach Pete Carroll confirmed when he talked to media via Zoom on Monday afternoon.
+Each suffered ACL tears and will undergo surgery, Seahawks coach Pete Carroll confirmed when he talked to media members via Zoom on Monday afternoon.

 “We’re going to miss those guys,’’ Carroll said.
 “Feel terrible for them.’’

-Blair, the 47th overall pick in the draft last year out of Utah, was one of the bright spots of camp, winning the nickel cornerback job.
+Blair, the 47th overall choice in the draft last year out of Utah, was one of the bright spots of camp, winning the nickel cornerback job.

 “Marquise was just breaking in for the first time and getting it and really making a big splash,’’ Carroll said.